Logbook: Maritime logbooks

+The maritime industry is increasingly adopting digital logbooks to replace traditional paper-based records, aiming to enhance operational efficiency, ensure compliance with international regulations, and improve data accuracy.

+A significant development in this field is the creation of ISO 4891: Ships and Marine Technology – Interoperability of Smart Applications for Ships.
+This standard establishes a framework for the seamless integration of smart applications on vessels, facilitating efficient communication and data exchange between various systems.
+The standard was developed through a collaboration between DIN, the German Institute for Standardization, and the Japan Ship Technology Research Association and several reputed stakeholders of the maritime industry.

+The adoption of digital logbooks and the establishment of interoperability standards like ISO 4891 reflect a broader trend towards digital transformation in maritime operations, promoting safer, more efficient, and sustainable shipping practices.

 Shift logbooks

 On any industrial site, there is a continuous stream of operational, maintenance and safety events occurring at all levels and areas within the process.
 An electronic shift logbook is used at power plants and in process industry where several shift teams cooperate in maintaining production.
 Typically the electronic shift logbook is used to record state at the production plant, but it can also contain simple planning functions that notify personnel about upcoming maintenance activities.
 Compared to the paper logbook the electronic shift logbook enhance the value of the gathered information through;